rdlugosz/route53_aliaser/README.md

 the "once an hour" option instead.
 The downside to this approach is that the further you stretch out the update interval the more likely you are to end up with an out of date A-Record.

+Whatever you choose, be sure the URL you are pinging is the CNAME and *not* your root domain!
+(Otherwise, how could this possibly work?)

 #### Without Rails